PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 This has two parts:

-1. A single table which lets you flip between persons, events and recordings (nicknamed Universal Search)
+1. A single table which lets you flip between persons, events and recordings (need a better name, currently called Drill Down view OR Universal Search)
 2. Pivot tables for viewing aggregate level statistics.

 In order to Nail Data tables, we should also **create a V2 of the Insights API** which we will later refactor the other insights to use too.